[ The Game ]

 PICK A PARTNER… OR GO LONE

 When the Wolf is last: after each player tees off, the Wolf must decide whether to pick that player as a partner — before the next ball is struck.
 Pass on a player and you cannot come back to them.
-If the Wolf reaches the tee without picking anyone, they're going Lone Wolf — one against three.
+If the Wolf reaches the tee without picking anyone, they're going Lone Wolf — one against the field.

 When the Wolf is first: the Wolf tees off, then watches the others.
 Same rules apply — call your partner before the next shot, or take the loner gamble.